-The funding committee has reached preliminary consensus establishing grades 4-8 as the base student cost category.
-The base amount does not include training and experience (T & E) for teachers, state health benefits (SHBP), or Teacher Retirement System (TRS) contributions.
+The proposal before the funding committee establishes grades 6-8 as the base student cost category.
+The base amount does not include training and experience (T & E) for teachers, the state health benefit plan (SHBP), or Teachers Retirement System (TRS) contributions.
 Listed below are the details regarding how this base amount was calculated.

-- In the proposed model, the student base (4-8) amount is \$2,322.09.
-In QBE, the current base (9-12) is \$2,215.51. - The proposed student base includes funding that was previously allocated in QBE for Direct Instructional Costs (counselors, art/music/PE/foreign language teachers, technology specialists, instructional operations) and Indirect Instructional Costs (social workers, psychologists, principals, assistant principals, secretaries, operations, and facility maintenance and operation). - The proposed student base also includes funding that was previously allocated in QBE for special purposes to include media, staff development, nursing, and transportation. - The proposed student base includes increased funding, in the amount of \$110 per student, for technology. - The difference between the state average teacher salary and T & E for those districts which do not currently pay the state average teacher salary is \$89,281,850 million.
+- In the proposed model, the student base (6-8) amount is \$2,322.09.
+In QBE, the student base (9-12) is \$2,215.51. - The proposed student base includes funding that was previously allocated in QBE for Direct Instructional Costs (counselors, art/music/PE/foreign language teachers, technology specialists, instructional operations) and Indirect Instructional Costs (social workers, psychologists, principals, assistant principals, secretaries, operations, and facility maintenance and operation). - The proposed student base also includes funding that was previously allocated in QBE for special purposes to include media, staff development, nursing, and transportation. - The proposed student base includes increased funding, in the amount of \$110 per student, for technology. - The difference between the state average teacher salary and T & E for those districts which do not currently pay the state average teacher salary is \$89,281,850.
 When spread across all districts, this adds \$52.60 to the base.
 This amount in included in the \$2,322.09 base. - The total funding earnings for the student base in the proposed formula are \$3,941,743,015.